samanthaccole243/FastRobots.github.io/Lab_11.md

 ![image](https://github.com/samanthaccole243/FastRobots.github.io/assets/89661904/28db690b-6c29-4f6b-931c-fd5856b3e3e9)

 This is for the (-3, -5) location:

 ![image](https://github.com/samanthaccole243/FastRobots.github.io/assets/89661904/2abc9988-7fc9-41da-8a77-219dd0745f8e)

 This is for the (-3, 5) location:

 ![image](https://github.com/samanthaccole243/FastRobots.github.io/assets/89661904/ab9b8c03-4b36-4878-bc9f-a549075ef5cc)

 This is for the (3, 5) location:

 ![image](https://github.com/samanthaccole243/FastRobots.github.io/assets/89661904/84da225f-8e8f-4645-b17d-bc1f0174bc5e)

 There are a few reasons that the points are not exact:
+1. My method of data collection: My measurements are made with timed increments.
+Due to robot mechanical issues, the motors definitely do not turn the exact same number of degrees every time the robot goes to make an increment.
+This also means not every time the robot makes a full 360 and sometimes it goes over 360.
+The measurement below can show the (-3,5) location again being localized.
+This time you see the localization estimate is quite off.
+This particular instance, My robot did not complete a full 360 degree turn. this made the localization off.
+Even when the robot does seem to make a 360 degree turn there is no guaranteeing that each turn was 20 degrees exactly as the code is expecting.
+2. The tof sensors can also be quite off.
+There is only one reading taken at each spot.
+I do stop and wait for the full reading to take place at each turn, hopefully increasing my accuracy, but there could still be room for ToF hardware error.
+In theory I could have taken multiple reading in each spot and averaged them to find a more exact reading for that location.
+3. Unkown code stipulations.
+As previously stated, I was not originally aware the code required the robot to turn anti-clockwaise and face a set direction for the code to work.
+There are 18 points of measurement.
+It is unclear if the code expects the first point to be 20 degrees from the starting location, or the starting location itself.
+This difference could cause a slight offset.
+I suspect something like this since in some graphs the offset seems very similar distance in each location.